In a Lonely Place: Plot

 Dixon "Dix" Steele is a down-on-his-luck Hollywood screenwriter who has not had a successful movie since before World War II.
-While driving to meet his agent, Mel Lippman, Dix’s explosive temper is revealed when, at a stoplight, he engages with another motorist in a confrontation that almost becomes violent.
+While driving to meet his agent, Mel Lippman, Dix's explosive temper is revealed when, at a stoplight, he engages with another motorist in a confrontation that almost becomes violent.
 Meeting with Mel at a nightclub, Dix is cajoled into adapting a book for a movie.
 The hat-check girl, Mildred Atkinson, is engrossed in reading the copy meant for Dix; since she only has a few pages left to go, she asks to be allowed to finish it.
 Dix claims to be too tired to read the novel, so he asks Mildred to go home with him to explain the plot.
 As they enter the courtyard of his apartment, they pass a new tenant, Laurel Gray.
 Mildred describes the story, confirming what Dix had suspected—the book is no good.
 Rather than drive her home as promised, he gives her cab fare instead.

 The next morning, Dix is awakened by his friend, police detective Brub Nicolai, who served under Dix during the war.
 Nicolai takes him downtown to be questioned by his superior, Captain Lochner, who reveals that Mildred was murdered and informs Dix that he is a suspect.
 Dix remembers that Laurel saw him letting Mildred out of his apartment, which Laurel confirms when brought in for questioning.
 Afterwards Dix strikes up conversation with Laurel and their mutual attraction is evident.
 When he gets home, Dix checks up on Laurel.
 He finds she is an aspiring actress with only a few low-budget films to her credit.
-They begin to fall in love and, with Laurel assisting him, Dix enthusiastically goes back to work, much to Mel’s delight.
+They begin to fall in love and, with Laurel assisting him, Dix enthusiastically goes back to work, much to Mel's delight.

-At a dinner with Nicolai and his wife Sylvia, Dix has them re-enact the murder as he imagines it; his odd behavior leads Sylvia to doubt his innocence.
-Captain Lochner meets with Laurel again and sows seeds of doubt in her mind, pointing out Dix’s record of violent behavior.
+At a dinner with Nicolai and his wife, Sylvia, Dix has them re-enact the murder as he imagines it; his odd behavior leads Sylvia to doubt his innocence.
+Captain Lochner meets with Laurel again and sows seeds of doubt in her mind, as he has fixated on Dix's record of violent behavior.
 Laurel confides in Sylvia her growing doubts about Dix.